DJJ547/DJJ547/README.md

 - 🌱 I have experience in Java and C++, currently improving my Python skill.
 - 💞️ I will keep posting new projects that I participated.

       I am always trying to grow and learn something new.
-Expect updates from my GitHub. /smile

 - 📫 Please feel free to reach me thru my e-mail: jdai10@mail.ccsf.edu